sebspion/reqs/draft-ietf-lake-reqs.md

 The use of RPKs may be appropriate for the authentication of the AKE initiator but not for the AKE responder.
 The AKE must support different credentials for authentication in different directions of the AKE run, e.g. certificate-based authentication for the initiating endpoint and RPK-based authentication for the responding endpoint.

 Assuming that both signature public keys and static DH public keys are in use, then also the case of mixed credentials need to be supported with one endpoint using a static DH public key and the other using a signature public key.
-The AKE shall support negotiation of public key credential mix and that both can verify the variant that was executed.
+The AKE shall support negotiation of public key credential mix and that both initiator and responder can verify the variant that was executed.

 ## Mutual Authentication {#mutual-auth}